ROCm/ROCm.github.io/hardware.md

 As described above, GFX8 and GFX9 GPUs require PCI Express 3.0 with PCIe atomics in the default ROCm configuration.
 The ROCm Platform leverages these advanced capabilities ( including PCIe atomic Fetch and Add, Compare and Swap, Unconditional Swap, AtomicOp Completion) to allow features such as user-level submission of work from the host to the GPU.
 To find out more; [PCIe Atomics and Large Bar Overview](/ROCmPCIeFeatures.md)

 As such, by default ROCm requires that these GPUs be installed in PCIe slots with PCI Express 3.0 or higher capabilities with transfer rates of 8.0 GT/s in either x16 or x8 lanes.
-The system configuration can have the PCIe slots directly on CPU’s root port or a PCIe switch, but the everthing between the CPU and the GPU must support atomics.
+The system configuration can have the PCIe slots directly on CPU's root port or a PCIe switch, but everything between the CPU and the GPU must support atomics.
 The CPU root must indicate PCIe AtomicOp Completion capabilities and any intermediate switch must indicate PCIe AtomicOp Routing capabilities.

 PCIe root port must report and support
 * 32-bit AtomicOp Completer Supported = 1